The Use of Effective-Molluscicides

 It is the kind of material that is used to make cat litter.

-Now you can well imagine why a slug would avoid getting
+Now you can well imagine why a slug would avoid getting anywhere near this.

-To have good results with metaldehyde-bait, a number of
+To have good results with metaldehyde-bait, a number of conditions should be in order first.

 Keep away from pets.

 Metaldehyde is hazardous to a dog.
-Iron-phosphates are not
+Iron-phosphates are

-hazardous to your pets though, and this is another form of
+not hazardous to your pets though, and this is another form of

-substance, is that it is safe for your edible plantings.
+effective-molluscicides to try.
+The good news about thi substance, is that it is safe for your edible plantings.

 Some people find that diluted household ammonia spray is

 effective as well as another type of molluscicide.
-It has
+It has a very limited range of effectiveness however, and must be sprayed directly onto the slug.

-Leave Effective-Molluscicides and Return to Slug Catchers
+Leave Effective-Molluscicides.
+Return To Slug Catchers

-Return to Home Page
+Return To Savor The Rhubarb Home Page